Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: INTRODUCTION

-\item We design a Multi-Source Style-Aware Encoder with distance-sensitive attention, enabling precise fusion of dynamic agents and environmental context to accommodate heterogeneous safety and style preferences. \item We develop a Style-Guided Dynamic Trajectory Generator that adaptively adjusts priority weights in real time, producing trajectories that are both user-preferred and safe. \item Extensive experiments on the NuPlan and StyleDrive datasets, together with closed-loop real-vehicle tests, verify that SDD Planner achieves state-of-the-art safety compliance, style alignment, and engineering practicality in real environments. \end{itemize}
+\begin{itemize} \item A Style-Driven Diffusion Planner (SDD Planner) is proposed for user-centric trajectory planning, achieving a dynamic balance between safety, comfort, and driving style through diffusion-based generative modeling. \item We design a Multi-Source Style-Aware Encoder with distance-sensitive attention, enabling precise fusion of dynamic agents and environmental context to accommodate heterogeneous safety and style preferences. \item We develop a Style-Guided Dynamic Trajectory Generator that adaptively adjusts priority weights in real time, producing trajectories that are both user-preferred and safe. \item Extensive experiments, including robustness analysis, attention/selection ablation, and closed-loop real-vehicle validation with a distilled deployment variant, verify that SDD Planner achieves strong safety compliance, style alignment, and preliminary real-world executability. \end{itemize}